CarlosCoba/XS3D/README.rst

 Description
 ===========
-XookSuut3D or XS3D for short, is a python tool developed to model non-circular motions in galaxies through the use of datacubes.
+XookSuut3D or XS3D for short, is a python tool developed to model circular and non-circular motions on 3D data cubes like those obtained with Integral-Field-Spectroscopy, ALMA, VLA, etc. XS3D models a spectral-line cube obsevation, while corrects for the the observational PSF and spectral broadening (LSF).
-A datacube in this context comprises two spatial axes (RA, Dec) and one spectral axis, either wavelength or frequency.
-XS3D perform kinematic modeling while it takes into account the observational PSF and spectral broadening (LSF).
 For this purpose it makes use of the FFTW library via pyFFTW.
-XS3D is  particularly designed for emission-line observations, such as HI, optical emission lines, IR lines, molecular lines, etc.
+XS3D is  particularly designed for spectral-line observations on frequency and wavelenght domain, which makes it suitable to model a wide variety of emission-lines from CO, HI, ionized gas and IR lines etc.
 XS3D adopts the same minimization technique as its 2D version, XookSuut, but extended to datacubes.
 XS3D is able to model circular rotation models, axisymmetric radial flows, bisymmetric flows, and a general harmonic decomposition of the LOSV.
 To derive the best set of parameters on each kinematic model XS3D uses all the information from the datacube.
 Therefore,